fguillen/Vitreous/README.md

 ## Updating your portfolio

-If you update something on your */Dropbox/Public/Vitrious* folder the changes will not affect immediately to your Vitrious web site.
-You have to refresh your Vitrious cache using the next link:
+If you update something on your */Dropbox/Public/Vitrious* folder the changes will not affect immediately to your *Vitrious web site*.
+You have to refresh your **Vitrious cache** using the next url:

     http://your-vitrious-site.com/refresh/<yourpass>